mfojtik/openshift-docker-registry/README.md

 ## Installation

-First you need to have the [OpenShift](https://openshift.redhat.com/app/account/new) account.
+First, you need to have the [OpenShift](https://openshift.redhat.com/app/account/new) account.
 Since docker-registry is a Python application, for the start we need to create the python app: